 Guyatt Park project - St Lucia

-Brisbane City Council is seeking feedback on a proposed new outdoor fitness challenge course and refurbishment of the existing junior playground in Guyatt Park, St Lucia.
+Brisbane City Council is planning to deliver a new outdoor fitness challenge course and refurbishment of the existing junior playground in Guyatt Park, St Lucia.

 Council is creating more to see and do in a clean and green Brisbane, with more opportunities to enjoy Brisbane's beautiful climate and connect with family and friends in the places that make our city great.